marcgg/marcgg.github.com/_posts/2021-04-04-game-devlogs-list.md

 ## Let's Talk Game Design

 Zayne is an experienced game designer building his own 2D platformer.
-On [his channel](https://www.youtube.com/c/LetsTalkGameDesign) he will explain the design decisions made from the most philosophical to the more trivial ones.
+On [his channel](https://www.youtube.com/c/LetsTalkGameDesign) he explains the design decisions he's making, ranging from philosophical to trivial.
 The videos are often quite funny and more educational than others, but my guess is that the tone won't be for everybody.
 Check out [his first devlog](Making and Releasing My First Steam Game) and decide for yourself!

 <div class="image-wrapper" style="text-align: center"><a href="https://www.youtube.com/c/LetsTalkGameDesign"><img src="/assets/blog/gamedev/letstalk-min.jpg" alt="Devlog youtube channel" style="padding: 5px; width: 700px;"/></a></div>